aesthetic-suite/website/docs/packages/sss/local.md

 };
 ```

-Emits a `block:fallback` event per property with an array of values.
+Emits an `onFallback` event per property with an array of values.

 ### `@media`